Curdled (film): Plot

-Gabriela (Angela Jones) is a Colombian immigrant living in Miami who has been fascinated with violent death ever since she saw a falling corpse pass by her mother's bakery window as a child.
+Gabriela is a Colombian immigrant living in Miami who has been fascinated with violent death ever since she saw a falling corpse pass by her mother's bakery window as a child.
 With many television shows and films feeding her obsession, she believes that after someone is decapitated, they still talk for a short while afterwards.

 Having quit her job at a bakery, she begins work for a cleaning service, after she sees a television commercial advertising it.
-The service is headed by a man named Lodger (Barry Corbin), who specializes in mopping up what is left behind at crime scenes.
-She goes to the office, inquires about a job and later is (to the dismay of Elena (Mel Gorham), her cleaning partner) offered the opportunity to clean up after an execution by her favorite at-large serial killer, The Blue Blood Killer (William Baldwin) (so named because his victims are all wealthy women).
+The service is headed by a man named Lodger, who specializes in mopping up what is left behind at crime scenes.
+She goes to the office, inquires about a job and later is (to the dismay of Elena, her cleaning partner) offered the opportunity to clean up after an execution by her favorite at-large serial killer, The Blue Blood Killer (so named because his victims are all wealthy women).

 The two women go to the scene of the crime and begin cleaning up the mess.
 Elena diligently works away, trying to get out of there as soon as possible; meanwhile Gabriela discovers what she believes to be the name of the serial killer - "Paul Guell" - beneath a pool of blood, but covers it up so that Elena won't see and think she is weird.
 Due to the amount of blood, they have to leave and come back the next day.

-While out on a date with ex-colleague Eduardo (Bruce Ramsay), Gabriela reveals to him what she found out and after failing to clearly explain, convinces him to go to the house that same night, before it all gets cleaned up.
+While out on a date with ex-colleague Eduardo, Gabriela reveals to him what she found out and after failing to clearly explain, convinces him to go to the house that same night, before it all gets cleaned up.

 Unbeknown to Gabriela and Eduardo, the killer is still in the building after accidentally locking himself in the wine cellar while trying to escape.
 Gabriela opens the door to the cellar, when Eduardo freaks out and decides he wants to go, leaving the door ajar and the killer an escape route.
 Eduardo leaves when Gabriela refuses to go with him, and she picks up a knife, dancing around the house where the blood is, acting out what she thinks happened - all while the killer watches.

 When Eduardo returns after a second thought, the killer hits him over the head and hides him in the wine cellar.
 He soon stops Gabriela and forces her to walk him through what happened, checking that she knows the full story, and when they come to the end, they briefly argue about Gabriela's theory of heads talking after decapitation.
 The killer then decides it's time for Gabriela to die, but in a struggle, he slips and is knocked out on the tiled floor.

 When he begins to come to, Gabriela, out of sheer curiosity, picks up the knife and cuts his head off.
 She slowly lifts up his head and he mumbles her name, to which Gabriela smiles with satisfaction.